JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 - Hank Sound effect clips off sometimes.

 ## Changelog

+[1.0.8]
+- Added dependency to HookGenPatch (R2API would depend on this but since I removed that dependency, I indirectly removed the HookGenPatcher dependency.)
+- God help me.

+[1.0.7]
+- (Hopefully) Fixed game breaking bug due to failure of loading language files.
+(I didn't know how to format the mod publish correctly)

 [1.0.6]
 - Fogbound Lagoon no longer depends on R2API
 - Fixed bug where newt statues sometimes never spawns